 This program is designed for people of all ages with Social Anxiety or Depression who are wanting to take the step of feeling comfortable around other people in a different environment in a safe, small group setting.
 Hayley will guide you through a series of expressive art forms using colour, line, shape and form.
 Towards the end of each lesson, Hayley will help you evaluate your work.

 You will create your own Visual Diary to use throughout the 6 weeks plus other activities including 3D projects in a positive manner.

 Support workers are welcome.

-Email Hayley or submit a form to arrange a suitable time
+Email Hayley or submit a form to arrange a suitable time and extra details.

 *Home visits available for Moreton Bay region with added travel coat